0xMasayoshi/tochi/README.md

 # Tochi

-A minimal helper for loading JSON configs in Forge scripts.
+A minimal helper library for loading and parsing JSON configs in Foundry scripts and tests.

 ## Installation